MakarenaLabs/MuseBox-Documentation/sdk-docs/docs/api/general.md

 #### **Logo Recognition**

-Given a logo bounding box, it determines the brand name
+Given a logo bounding box, it determines the brand name.

 You need to populate the directory `/usr/local/bin/database/logos` with the photos of the desired logos.

 Request from Client:
 ```
 "topic": "LogoRecognition"
+"image": "base64 image"
 "only_face"?: true
 ```